Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/README.md

 ### Thread safety

-We do not guarantee that the EventHubProducerClient, EventHubProducer, EventHubConsumerClient, and EventHubConsumer are thread-safe.
+We do not guarantee that the EventHubProducerClient or EventHubConsumerClient are thread-safe.
 We do not recommend reusing these instances across threads.
 It is up to the running application to use these classes in a thread-safe manner.

 The data model type, `EventDataBatch` is not thread-safe.
 It should not be shared across threads nor used concurrently with client methods.